Skip to content

 Philippians 2:12–13: The Verse That Explodes Calvinist ‘Monergism’

-The Calvinist Claim: Salvation Is All God’s Work Calvinism teaches a doctrine called monergism, which means that salvation is entirely the work of God, with no human contribution.
+The Calvinist Claim: Salvation Is All God’s Work Calvinism teaches a doctrine called monergism, which asserts that salvation is entirely the work of God, with zero human contribution.
 One prominent Calvinist thinker, R.C.
 Sproul, sums it up clearly: “Man lacks moral ability to desire God without divine intervention” (The Holiness of God, p.
 61).
 In…

 Foreknown ≠ Preapproved: Why Romans 8:29’s ‘Foreknowledge’ Isn’t a Calvinist Rubber Stamp